cristi-badila/netflix_proxy_updater/README.md

 To install:
 - clone the repository/download the files
+- copy the `update-ip-address.rb` file to your server instance at `/opt/netflix-proxy`
 - ensure you have a ssh key (to generate a new one use: `ssh-keygen -t dsa`)
 - copy your public ssh key to the server (eg: `scp id_dsa.pub root@192.168.1.3:./id_dsa.pub`)
 - add the key to authorized_keys2 files